 Unlike the larger society, schools use tutoring almost exclusively for remediation.
-Most studies of tutoring compare the effects on reading or math achievement of supplementing classroom instruction with remedial tutoring versus classroom instruction, only (e.g., Ellson, Harris, & Barber, 1968).
-In these studies, the actual effects of tutoring are difficult to determine because the tutoring expands the instructional time available to one group of students, confounding tutoring with time for learning (Devin-Sheehan, Feldman, & Allen, 1976).
-For example, the study by Ellson et al. (1968) is often cited as support for the effectiveness of programmed tutoring, but the tutoring resulted in significantly higher achievement only when students participated in two sessions daily, increasing the total instruction time by 30 minutes per day.
-The achievement of students receiving only one daily session of programmed tutoring was not significantly higher than the control.
+Most studies of tutoring compare the effects on reading or math achievement of supplementing classroom instruction with remedial tutoring versus classroom instruction, only (e.g. Ellson, Harris and Barber, 1968).
+In these studies, the actual effects of tutoring are difficult to determine because the tutoring expands the instructional time available to one group of students, confounding tutoring with time for learning (Devin-Sheehan, Feldman and Allen, 1976).
 There are also studies in which individual or small group tutorials periodically replace regular classroom instruction (e.g., Bernstein, 1979).
 While the instructional time available to the tutoring group is not expanded in these studies, the tutoring is usually intended to remediate some aspects of the tutees' reading performance.

 Studies, which are obstensibly focused on the relation between tutoring and student achievement, are often concerned more directly with a comparison of teaching methods.
 An extreme example of this kind of comparison can be found in Scudder's (1979) study of two intact programs for teaching English as a foreign language.
 In one program, students received group instruction from trained, experienced teachers who used a diagnostic/prescriptive approach.
 In the other, students received individual tutorials from paraprofessionals who were not trained and did not use a diagnostic/prescriptive approach.
-Although Scudder views the results of the study as indicating that diagnostic/prescriptive group instruction is more effective than individual tutoring, what the results seem to indicate is the importance of training teachers to diagnose student learning and to adapt instruction to the needs of individuals.
+Although Scudder views the results as indicating that diagnostic/prescriptive group instruction is more effective than individual tutoring, what the results seem to indicate is the importance of training teachers to diagnose student learning and to adapt instruction to the needs of individuals.